ippontech/blog-usa/posts/jhipster-5-release.md

 For more details on the 2 AWS generators see [the official docs](https://www.jhipster.tech/aws/).

+### Google Cloud Platform (GCP)

+For Google Cloud, `Google App Engine` is now supported.
+This new sub-generator will create a new application on GCP and will configure your source code to be ready to be deployed.
+Use the new command: `jhipster gae`

+Istio support has also been added to the Kubernetes generator.
+See the [official documentation](https://www.jhipster.tech/kubernetes/#istio).

 ## JDL V2

 One of the coolest features and something that may be initially overlooked is the JHipster Domain Language (JDL).
 In the past, this allowed you to write code describing the entities in your application, then you can generate all the Spring, Liquibase, UI code needed to perform basic CRUD operations on these entities.
 This is clearly a huge time saver and allows you to spend more time working on business logic.

 In JHipster 5, the team has taken this even further, and you can now fully describe your application options and generate it based on the JDL.
-To celebrate this new version, JHipster has open-sourced an online editor to write your JDL document and view UML like graphs of the entities called the [JDL Studio](https://start.jhipster.tech/jdl-studio/)!
+You canwrite your JDL document and view UML like graphs of the entities using the [JDL Studio](https://start.jhipster.tech/jdl-studio/)!

 In order to generate the application via the import-jdl sub-generator, we simply create out JDL files with extra flags dictating the answers to questions as seen in use by JHipster in the past.
 Here is a simple sample of a JDL file to create three applications, and some entities for them.
 To run it, save the jdl file, and run `jhipster import-jdl <jdl-file>`